Kicey/kicey.github.io/react/Create Component.md

 ): ReactElement<P>;
 ```

-To define a custom component, if use `class`, extends the `React.Component` and access the props through `this.props.property_name`.
+To define a custom component, if use `class`, extends the `React.Component` , `implements the `and access the props through `this.props.property_name`.